canonical/zookeeper-operator/docs/content/explanation/ha.md

 Apache ZooKeeper is replicated over a set of hosts called an ensemble.

 Ensemble
-: the full set of peer servers in a ZooKeeper cluster
+: the full set of peer servers in a Apache ZooKeeper cluster

 Quorum
 : the minimum number of servers available in a cluster for it to serve requests.
 By default, it's a simple majority (more than a half) of all servers in ensemble.